ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/07-Software-Design.md

 ---
-title: Software Proposal
+title: Software Design
 ---

-## Software Proposal: Block Diagram, Process Diagram, and Message Structure
+## Software Design: Block Diagram, Process Diagram, and Message Structure

 This page shows the system overview and control logic for our team’s **automated curtain control system**.
-The diagrams explain how the main parts — the **Hub Controller**, **Sensor Subsystem**, **Motor Control Subsystem**, and **User Input Logic** — work together and exchange data during operation.
+The diagrams illustrate how the main components — the **Hub Controller**, **Sensor Subsystem**, **Motor Control Subsystem**, and **User Input Logic** — interact and exchange data during operation.

-The **block diagram** gives a general view of how the components are connected.
+The **block diagram** provides a general overview of how the components are interconnected.
 The **process (flow) diagram** shows the step-by-step logic of the software, including setup, reading sensor data, checking user input, updating states, and controlling the motor.

 ---